jiajunlo/simpleslider.js/README.md

         });
     </script>

-Note: caz depend on the jquery 2.1, so this plugin can not support IE6-8.
+Note: cuz depend on the jquery 2.1, so this plugin can not support IE6-8.

-Click here to see the (Demo)[http://www.jiajunlo.com/demo/simpleslider.js]
+Click here to see the [Demo](http://www.jiajunlo.com/demo/simpleslider.js).